 Experimental section: 30 or 35 minutes

 You may have noticed that each math section is five minutes longer than the verbal section.
 So if you end up getting a math section for an experimental section, expect to spend another five minutes in the testing center.
 But if you’re good at math, you might actually spend less time.
 Sometimes the experimental section is unidentified, and sometimes the test will tell you that this is a research section.
 Just assume that all sections are scored, even though you know that one isn’t.
 Better to be safe than sorry.

 Timed break: 10 minutes

 You do not need to take this break, but for a better test score — and your sanity — I highly recommend you do.
 Also, if you don’t take advantage of the break because you are in the zone, remember that the callings of Mother Nature, which might pop up at any moment, have a way of derailing focus.

 You have five minutes to determine whether you want to accept or reject your score.
 While you might be feeling the pressure here, at least you’re done!
 Breathe!

 Actually taking the GRE time: 4 hours

-Therefore from the time you walk into the testing center to the time you walk out, you are looking at close to four and a half hours.
+Therefore, from the time you walk into the testing center to the time you walk out, you are looking at close to four and a half hours.
 Yikes!
-Because it’s obviously so exhausting to sit through the entire test, I really recommend taking at least a couple of practice tests that simulate the real thing before test day – that means no interruptions for 4 and a half hours!
+Because it’s obviously so exhausting to sit through the entire test, I really recommend taking at least a couple of practice tests that simulate the real thing before test day — that means no interruptions for four and a half hours!
 Can you do it?
+(You can do it.)

 If you’ve still got questions about the GRE, check out our Ultimate GRE Guide!